StudioEtrange/ConfigTree/docs/getting_started.rst

 Let's go deeper in the example.
 Since our imaginable project consists of two applications, our team will be divided into two sub-teams.
-First one will work on backend API, and the second one will work on frontend.
+First one will work on the backend API, and the second one will work on the frontend.
 And they will definitely need slightly different configurations.
-For instance, debug level of logging should be set up.
+For instance, backend team will want to set up debug level of logging on the backend, but not on the frontend, and vice versa.

 Make a directory for development environment settings: